stewdio/beep.js/README.md

 Hackable
 ------------------------------------------------------------------------------
-Beep is a JavaScript framework for building browser-based synthesizers using the WebAudio API.
+Beep is a JavaScript toolkit for building browser-based synthesizers using the WebAudio API.
 It takes a “batteries included” approach, meaning it boots up ready to give you the audio equivalent of “Hello, World!” without too much fuss.
-One line like `synth = new BEEP.Instrument()` will build a bundle of `Trigger` interfaces, each with its own `Voices` for `Notes`—that is, a piano keyboard that you can begin banging on immediately.
+One line like `synth = new Beep.Instrument()` will build a bundle of `Trigger` interfaces, each with its own `Voices` for `Notes`—that is, a piano keyboard that you can begin banging on immediately.
 But what’s a software piano that can’t play itself?
 Use `synth.scorePlay()` to play the default